BrettKoenig/fullstack/README.md

-For CORS on backend on other projects <system.webServer>
+For CORS on backend on other projects "<system.webServer>
     <httpProtocol>
       <customHeaders>
         <add name="Access-Control-Allow-Origin" value="http://localhost:8100" />